ariksman/azure-notes/common/deploy_certificates_with_pipelines.md

 ### Use certificates automatic deployment to keyvault

 Pipeline task to initiate the deployment.
-It is a good habit to provide the `keyvaultName` and `graphApiCertName` as ARM / Bicep output parameter.
+It is a good habit to provide the `keyvaultName` and `graphApiCertName` as ARM / Bicep output parameters and then parse these into accessible pipeline variables during deployment.
 This allows you to deploy based on environments `dev/qa/prod`.
+The certificate is stored within the git repository, and password into devops library via name: `api-app-registration-client-certificate-password`

 ``` Yml
 - task: AzurePowerShell@5